Changes to your waste and recycling collections

 Collection of unwanted bins

 The deadline to request the removal of an unwanted general waste bin has now passed.
-Requests made after this date cannot be collected, and residents will need to arrange disposal themselves.
+Requests made after this date cannot be collected, and residents will need to make their own arrangements to dispose of unwanted bins.

 What if I need more refuse bin capacity?